ap9055097/VideoHilightModel/README.md

 ---

+## 🔬 Deeper Dive: From Video to Highlight Prediction

+This section details how our system processes an input video to predict and label frames or segments as a "highlight" (class 1 for viral potential) versus "non-highlight" (class 0).

+1.  **Video Input & Frame Sampling:**
+    *   The system begins with your video file (e.g., an MP4 of elephants).
+    *   To work efficiently, it doesn't analyze every single frame.
+Instead, it **samples frames** at regular intervals using a `stride` (e.g., every 5th frame), as defined in the `predict_highlights` function in our notebook.

+2.  **Frame Preprocessing:**
+    *   Each sampled frame is converted and transformed using the standard **CLIP `preprocess` function**.
+This involves:
+        *   Resizing to 224x224 pixels.
+        *   Normalizing pixel values.
+        *   Converting the frame into a PyTorch tensor (a numerical format suitable for the neural network).

+3.  **Batching for Efficiency:**
+    *   The preprocessed frame tensors are grouped into small "clips" or chunks (e.g., 100 frames per chunk, controlled by `frames_per_clip`).
+    *   Each chunk forms a batch that is fed to the model.
+This is for managing memory and computational load.

+4.  **Visual Feature Extraction (Our `HLCLIPModel`):**
+    *   The batch of frame tensors enters our `HLCLIPModel`.
+    *   Frames are passed through the **CLIP visual encoder** (the ViT-B/32 transformer).
+The last two layers of this encoder were fine-tuned on our elephant dataset, allowing it to learn visual features specifically indicative of "viral-worthy" elephant moments.
+    *   The encoder outputs a compact **feature vector** for each frame, summarizing its visual content.

+5.  **Highlight Scoring (The Custom Head):**
+    *   These feature vectors are then processed by our custom-added classification head:
+        1. A Linear layer transforms the features.
+        2. A ReLU activation introduces non-linearity.
+        3. Another Linear layer maps features to a single score.
+        4. A **Sigmoid activation function** converts this score into a probability (a value between 0 and 1) for each frame.
+This probability represents the model's confidence that the frame is part of a highlight.

+6.  **Classification: Highlight (1) or Not (0):**
+    *   A **threshold** (e.g., 0.4951 for our pruned model, determined during evaluation to maximize F1-score) is applied to the probability score of each frame.
+        *   If `score >= threshold`, the frame is classified as a **highlight (Class 1)**.
+        *   If `score < threshold`, it's classified as **not a highlight (Class 0)**.

+7.  **Forming Highlight Segments:**
+    *   The system then looks for consecutive sequences of frames classified as Class 1.
+    *   The start and end times of these sequences (based on their original frame number and the video's FPS) are recorded.
+    *   The final output is a list of `(start_time_seconds, end_time_seconds)` tuples, pinpointing the predicted "viral gold" segments in your video.

+This process allows the model to efficiently scan through videos, identify visually engaging moments based on learned patterns, and present them as distinct highlight segments.

+---

 ## 🚀 How to Use This Model

 The primary way to use this model, from data loading and preprocessing to training, evaluation, and prediction with the optimized models, is by following the **`[HL_CLIP]_elephant_video_training_v0_0_3_.ipynb`** notebook provided in this repository: [https://github.com/ap9055097/VideoHilightModel](https://github.com/ap9055097/VideoHilightModel).